computernewb/collab-vm-1.2-webapp/README.md

 ## Serving

 Just drop the contents of `dist/` somewhere into our webroot.
-For testing services, you can throw up a quick test webserver with the following command
+For testing purposes, you can throw up a quick test webserver with the following command

 `npm run serve`